lbryio/spee.ch/docs/ubuntuinstall.md

   `chmod 750 -R ~/spee.ch/docs/setup`

 # 2 Secure the UFW firewall

 ## UFW

   `sudo ~/spee.ch/docs/setup/scripts/firewall.sh`

+  _if your distro isn't vanilla ubuntu 16 or 18, you may have to install it_

 # 3 Install Caddy to handle https and reverse proxy

 ##  Get Caddy

   `curl https://getcaddy.com | sudo bash -s personal`

 ## Set up Caddy reverse proxy and ssl

+  _Make Caddy's folders, copy the template, edit the Caddyfile, copy the caddyfile to its folder._

   ```
   sudo mkdir -p /opt/caddy/logs/